The best classic New York City restaurants

 The first thing you'll notice is a small townhouse amid the Midtown skyscrapers.
 Iron jockeys lining the exterior balcony welcome patrons and give this former speakeasy singular curb appeal.

 Inside the bar room, the toys and memorabilia -- rumored to be gifts from A-list guests of years past -- continue with a jaw-dropping collection of miniature planes, trains, cars and miscellaneous knickknacks hanging from the ceiling.
 The impressive wine list alone shows that the bar room means business.
-Its dress code and strict cancellation policy add to it. -- Isabela Espadas Barrios Leal
+Its dress code and strict cancellation policy add to it.

+This is a great choice if you're planning on visiting nearby Rockefeller Center. -- Isabela Espadas Barrios Leal

 21 Club, 21 W 52nd St, New York, NY 10019, +1 (212) 582-7200